 - Make a difference.

 - Don't be hesitant to offer advice if you see a situation to be unsafe.

-The outdoors are for everyone, respect it, spread the word and enjoy the adventure!
+The outdoors are for everyone, respect it, be responsible, spread the word and enjoy the adventures!